Please telephone or email the school office by 8.50am if your child is going to be absent.

 The staff and governors of Rickmansworth Park School feel that safety and welfare of pupils and staff is paramount.
 We expect that all adults in school will behave in a calm and courteous manner at all times.

 Emergency closure in the school day

 In the event of having to close the school in an emergency during the school day parents will be informed by the Everbridge System.
 Parents will usually be told that the school is closing at a specific time but that parents/carers can collect children as soon as possible.
 In the interests of the children’s safety we will only allow them to go home with their parents or the people who usually collect them.
-If you are sending someone else to collect your children you must inform the office by e mail, fax or telephone.
+If you are sending someone else to collect your children you must inform the office by e mail or telephone.
 Parents of pupils in reception, Y1 and Y2 should collect their children from the classroom door as usual.
 Parents of children in years 3, 5 and 6 should wait in the bottom playground and children will be sent out to them.
-Year 4 parents should wait in the infant playground and children will be sent to them through the Y2 classroom.

 Excellence and Enjoyment Week

 This week is key to enabling us to provide a broad and balanced curriculum with a strong focus on enrichment opportunities.